Oskar-Idland/FYS-STK4155-Projects/README.md

 #### `Project_2`: Root folder for project 2.
 - `requirements.txt`: Required packages for the project, and their versions.

-## Project 3: Surveying Convolution Neural Network Architectures for small datasets
+## Project 3: Surveying Convolution Neural Network Architectures for Small Datasets
 Full report can be found [here](Project_3/tex/out/main.pdf)
 ### Project Structure
 #### `Project_3/data`: Data used in the project.